dl-tg/reddit-post-exporter/README.md

 2. Navigate to `src` folder and run `go build` in terminal.
 You may skip building the program if you have Go installed and want to run it from source.

-That will create an executable called `reddit-post-exporter`.
+That will create an executable called `reddit-post-exporter`

 If you don't feel like building it from source, go to Releases page.